 PHC in Hard-to-Reach Areas

-The “PHC in Hard-to-Reach Areas” project is developed in line with AHF Vision Statement: to save lives and alleviate the suffering of affected population; supporting mainstreaming and cross-cutting issues including PSEA, Accountability to Affected Populations (AAP), protection, gender, age, and disability.
-The project is designed to address 1st Health Cluster Priority that is expanding primary health care services (PHC).
-Project objective is access to primary health care services in hard-to-reach areas; with emphasis on treatment and prevention of respiratory infections and other winter related risks.
+The “PHC in Hard-to-Reach Areas” project was developed in line with AHF Vision Statement: to save lives and alleviate the suffering of affected population; supporting mainstreaming and cross-cutting issues including PSEA, Accountability to Affected Populations (AAP), protection, gender, age, and disability.
+The project was designed to address 1st Health Cluster Priority that is expanding primary health care services (PHC).
+Project objective was access to primary health care services in hard-to-reach areas; with emphasis on treatment and prevention of respiratory infections and other winter related risks.
 Geographical locations: Two basic health centers (BHC) were established in the south region, prioritized by the standard allocation: 1.
 Helmand: Reg (Khan Nishin) District and 2.
 Zabul: Daychopan District.
+This project was completed with satisfactory results.

 1. Support delivery of PHC services including reproductive health, MHPSS and non-communicable diseases.